vietstacker/Red-Hat-Service-Mesh-Demo/service-mesh/labs/06-egress.md

 ![Kiali Console REGISTRY_ONLY](../images/kiali-console-egress-registry-only.png)

 ### Service Entry
-Create ServiceEntry to allow egress traffic to httpbin.org and allow only HTTPS and port 443.
+As we can see that REGISTRY_ONLY mode does not allow all the traffics.
+In order to allow those traffics to external addresses, we need to create ServiceEntry resource.
+Let create a ServiceEntry to allow egress traffic to httpbin.org and allow only HTTPS and port 443.

 Check for [egress-serviceentry.yml](../istio-files/egress-serviceentry.yml)
 ```yaml